 These are challenging, exciting and extremely rewarding times for our industry and my goals while chairing ScotlandIS is that together with our members and partners of all sizes help further establish Scotland as a place that educates, develops and delivers people, businesses and organisations that lead and compete globally.

-Andrew is the Chief Technology Officer at Administrate, one of Scotland’s fast growing technology businesses, specialising in training management software.
-Previously COO with mobile apps developer Kotikan, where he built an Engineering department of 20 talented software experts, developing industry leading apps for clients such as Skyscanner, The Fringe and FanDuel.
+Andrew's previous jobs have included Chief Technology Officer at Administrate, one of Scotland’s fast growing technology businesses, specialising in training management software, COO with mobile apps developer Kotikan, where he built an Engineering department of 20 talented software experts, developing industry leading apps for clients such as Skyscanner, The Fringe and FanDuel.
 Since graduating from the University of Edinburgh in 2003, Andrew has been involved in various software companies and open source groups both in Scotland and in Silicon Valley.
 He has been a founding member of 3 different startups and is working hard to support the software community locally and abroad.